Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 Why such extreme measures?
 Because polynomial commitment schemes, the cryptographic engine that makes SNARKs work, sometimes require a structured reference string: public parameters computed from a secret that must then cease to exist.
 The Zcash ceremony became legendary in cryptography circles, part security protocol, part performance art.
 It demonstrated both the power and the peril of pairing-based commitments.

 This chapter explores that peril and its alternatives.
-We’ll see three approaches to polynomial commitments: KZG, which achieves constant-size proofs at the cost of trusted setup; IPA/Bulletproofs, which eliminates the toxic waste but pays with linear verification; and Dory, which threads the needle with logarithmic verification and no trusted setup.
+We’ll see two fundamental approaches to polynomial commitments: KZG, which achieves constant-size proofs at the cost of trusted setup, and IPA/Bulletproofs, which eliminates the toxic waste but pays with linear verification.
 Each represents a different answer to the same question: how do you prove facts about a polynomial without revealing it?
+A third major scheme, FRI, takes a fundamentally different approach based on hashing rather than algebraic assumptions; we cover it in Chapter 10.
+(For advanced schemes like Dory that achieve logarithmic verification without trusted setup, see Appendix D.)

 Everything we’ve built (sum-check, GKR, arithmetization) reduces complex claims to polynomial identities.
 A prover claims that polynomial $p(X)$ has certain properties: it equals another polynomial, it vanishes on a domain, it evaluates to a specific value at a point.